WaypointRP/wp-yogamats/README.md

 2. Enable the script in your server.cfg
    - Be sure to start this script after `wp-placeables`

-3. You can optionally configure to apply buffs to the player while they are using a yogamat (ie: reduce stress, increase health, etc).
+3. Update the config variables to fit your framework and whether you want to apply buffs (`Config.ShouldReduceStress` and `Config.ShouldIncreaseHealth`)

 4. Add this to your items.lua:
     ```lua